isaacnmm/pestpolicy-hugo2XX/content/posts/bengal-roach-spray-review/index.md

 ###  1. Effective Active Ingredients

 Permethrin, as noted earlier, is the crucial ingredient in Bengal roach spray.
 Permethrin mimics the chrysanthemums' natural chemicals.
-Any roaches that'll touch or ingest the Bengal spray Permethrin will have its nervous system damaged and thus lessen the bug's capacity to move its muscles - eventually leading to death. https: //twitter.

-com/BatgirlFTW/status/905466984661430272 Permethrin plus nylar, in the Bengal Spray, will kill roaches within a short time and over the long term.
+Any roaches that'll touch or ingest the Bengal spray Permethrin will have its nervous system damaged and thus lessen the bug's capacity to move its muscles - eventually leading to death. https://twitter.com/BatgirlFTW/status/905466984661430272 Permethrin plus nylar, in the Bengal Spray, will kill roaches within a short time and over the long term.

-[N](http: //npic. orst. edu/factsheets/pyriprogen. html) [ylar (pyriproxyfen) is an effective IGR](http: //npic. orst. edu/factsheets/pyriprogen. html) that will hinder the baby or juvenile roaches from getting to maturity.
+[N](http://npic.orst. edu/factsheets/pyriprogen. html) [ylar (pyriproxyfen) is an effective IGR](http://npic.orst. edu/factsheets/pyriprogen. html) that will hinder the baby or juvenile roaches from getting to maturity.

 ###  2.Roach treatments Safe for Pets(Cats & Dogs) and Human Beings